kjcamann/csd-mirror/doc/sphinx/lists-guide.rst

 Understanding the ``head`` vs ``fwd_head + proxy`` templates
 ================================================================

-Suppose you want to create a BDS singly-linked list (slist) head.
+Suppose you want to create a CSD singly-linked list (slist) head.
 You have two options:

 1. Use the ``slist_head`` class template
 2. Use a combination of the ``slist_fwd_head`` and ``slist_proxy`` class templates